blburns/simple-rsyncd/project/ROADMAP_CHECKLIST.md

 # ROADMAP CHECKLIST

-This document tracks the development progress of Simple RSync Daemon, covering completed tasks, in-progress work, and future development plans.
+This document provides detailed, granular checklists for all development tasks in Simple RSync Daemon.
+For high-level roadmap information, see [ROADMAP.md](../ROADMAP.md).

 ## ✅ COMPLETED TASKS